Kitura/Package-Builder/README.md

 Please note that Codecov is only leveraged when executing builds on the macOS platform.

 ### Auto Jazzy Docs Build
 [Jazzy](https://github.com/realm/jazzy) provides automatic documentation construction.
-Since developers often forget to update the docs after updating public facing api/documentation, package builder automates the creation and pushing of updated docs to the master branch.
+To simplify the process of updating public facing api/documentation, package builder can automate the creation and pushing of updated docs for a Pull Request.

-Simply add the `-docs` flag to your build and provide the credentials through the environment variables GITHUB_USERNAME and GITHUB_PASSWORD.
+To indicate that documentation should be generated, add the `jazzy-doc` label to the Pull Request.
+Credentials must be provided through the environment variables GITHUB_USERNAME and GITHUB_PASSWORD, which should be defined in the Travis configuration for the repository.

+Once the regular build has executed, Jazzy will be run for MacOS builds and the resulting documentation pushed to the PR branch in a new `[ci skip]` commit.

 ### Custom Xcode project generation
 If for Codecov, you need a custom command to generate the Xcode project for your Swift package, you should include a `.swift-xcodeproj` file that contains your custom `swift package generate-xcodeproj` command.